Dimagog/dimagog.github.io/_drafts/clojure-all-the-way-the-server.md

 There is one problem with this code: `:body` of `request` that we are sending back is not a Clojure data structure.
 It's a Java object of `HttpInput org.eclipse.jetty.server.HttpInput` type.
-That's not good: it cannot be [edn-encoded][edn] and Client won't be able to read it anyway.
+That's not good: it cannot be [edn-encoded][edn] and Client won't be able to decode it anyway.
 A small tweak removes it from the response we are sending *(call to `dissoc` in line 3)*:

 {% highlight clojure linenos %}